Quantum algorithms applied to satellite mission planning for Earth observation: Satellite mission planning

 \section{Satellite mission planning}

-Each satellite's orbit is constrained to the Earth's terminator, and each satellite can only rotate at a maximum of one degree per second to orient itself appropriately to capture images within the acquisition window.
+Each satellite's orbit is constrained to the Earth's terminator.
+Each satellite can only rotate at a maximum of one degree per second to orient itself appropriately to capture images within the acquisition window.
 Furthermore, the DTO duration for each area to be captured is defined by the arc ranging within 45$^{\circ}$ (referred to as the depointing angle) from the apex point, which is the point directly above the center of the request on Earth.
 As a result of the width of these arcs, multiple requests can have substantial overlap in their acquisition windows.
-Furthermore, while coordinates for image requests are provided in latitude and longitude, the satellite coordinates support an Earth-centric inertial (ECI) format, which provides more support for spatial location.
-Finally, three datasets are tested in this work, including two single-satellite sets of 50 and 462 requests and a two-satellite system with 2000 requests.
+Furthermore, while coordinates for image requests are provided in latitude and longitude, the satellite coordinates support an Earth-centric inertial (ECI) format, providing more spatial location support.
+Finally, two datasets are tested in this work, including a single-satellite set containing 462 requests and a two-satellite system with 2000 requests.
+The main results of this work focus on the performance of various algorithms on the latter dataset and only for the requests with the highest priority.